QEST + FORMATS 2026

 Contents of the artifact must include:

-• If applicable, the README file should provide a “toy example” or “test run” to easily check the setup during Phase I;
+• The README file should provide instructions to run a quick check, such as a toy example or test run, to easily check the setup in Phase I;

 • In case network access is required by the artifact, an explanation of when and why it is required should be provided.

-2. A LICENCE file, which at the very least allows the AEC to download and execute the artifact.
+2. A LICENSE file, which at the very least allows the AEC to download and execute the artifact.

-3. The concrete binaries for experimental reproduction of results in the paper, either as a Virtual Machine (VM) or docker image, containing everything that is needed to run the artifact:
+3. The concrete binaries for experimental reproduction of results in the paper, either as a Virtual Machine (VM) or a Docker image, containing everything that is needed to run the artifact:

-• For Virtual Machine: use VirtualBox and save the VM as an Open Virtual Appliance (OVA) file;
+• For Virtual Machine: use VirtualBox and save the VM as an Open Virtual Appliance (OVA) file.
+You can for example use this AE VM as basis;

 • For Docker: include the complete image saved with docker save (potentially compressed with e.g. gzip).

-The artifact must be provided as a single compressed file, e.g. an artifact.zip or .rar/tar.gz/tar.xz archive, that contains a complete virtual image generated via docker save or VirtualBox OVA file as indicated in point 3.
+The artifact must be provided as a single compressed file, e.g. an artifact.zip or .rar/tar.gz/tar.xz archive, that contains a complete Docker image generated via docker save or a VirtualBox OVA file as indicated in point 3.

 The artifact must be made available through archive-quality storage (Zenodo, Figshare, etc.) that provides a citable DOI.